Which of the following statements is true regarding the demand cu... | Study Prep in Pearson+

 C

-The demand curve for a public good is found by vertically summing individual willingness to pay at each quantity.
+The market demand curve for a public good is obtained by vertically summing individual demand curves.

 D

-The optimal provision of a public good occurs where total cost equals total benefit.
+The optimal quantity of a public good is where marginal cost equals the sum of average willingness to pay.

 Verified step by step guidance